-Scandinavian Pickled Herring
+Scandinavian Pickled Herring Bites

 This Scandinavian-style appetizer is a good way to try pickled herring if you've never had it.
 The potent flavor of the herring is balanced by a dollop of sour cream and the potato slice it's served on.

-Polenta Wedges with
+Polenta Wedges with Tomato Tapenade

 Crispy pieces of polenta topped with a tangy sun-dried tomato tapenade makes a pretty and tasty appetizer.

 This warm mixture is a distinctive twist on the classic hot buttered rum.